 According to the USDA, you can refreeze defrosted food safely if it is thawed in the refrigerator and not left out of the fridge for more than two hours.
 Refreeze any leftovers within 3 to 4 days after thawing.

-How Long Can You Refrigerate and Freeze Quiche?
+How Long Can You Freeze Quiche For?

 To maintain food safety, quiche should be refrigerated within two hours after cooking, particularly if you want to keep some portions for the following days.